If you’re not already an Iterable client, request a demo to discuss how the Iterable and Stitch Data integration can work for you.

 The last step is to setup webhooks in your Iterable account.

-- After the webhook is saved, click the Edit button to the far right to select the events you want to track.
+After the webhook is saved, click the Edit button on the far right to select the events you want to track.

 Your changes will save automatically.
 You’re good to go.